-- Public media on many different platforms stimulates thought, debate, and fosters inclusiveness - We ensure New Zealand stories and songs are present on the most-used free-access platforms so intended audiences have local choices amid limitless foreign content - All our content must be online so audiences can watch, listen and share at their convenience - Contestability is the fairest way to source the best available creative ideas for the most appropriate platform - We have simple processes to minimise red tape - Over 99% of our funded content is completed and released, one of the highest success rates for creative content in the world - We are highly transparent so it is easy to see where we are investing and with whom - We administer ring-fenced funding for Radio NZ, to ensure a high degree of separation from the Crown and this important public media entity, and to encourage funding synergies - Our carefully-selected investments support skilled jobs in the creative and production sectors, and contribute to economic growth.
+- Public media on many different platforms stimulates thought, debate, and fosters inclusiveness - We ensure New Zealand stories and songs are present on the most-used free-access platforms so intended audiences have local choices amid limitless foreign content - All our content must be online so audiences can watch, listen and share at their convenience - Contestability is the fairest way to find the best available ideas for the most appropriate platform - We have simple processes to minimise red tape - Over 99% of our funded content is completed and released, one of the highest success rates for creative content in the world - We are highly transparent our website makes it easy to see what we've invested in - We administer ring-fenced funding for Radio NZ, to ensure a high degree of separation from the Crown and this important public media entity, which also encourages funding synergies - Our investments support skilled jobs and contribute to economic growth. - We also invest strategically in industry initiatives at present the focus is to encourage more diverse creatives to come through the ranks.